amvro23/biogas/README.md

 warnings.filterwarnings("ignore")
 ```
 # Equilibrium
-Create an object for the gas mixture of biogas (default values are T = 500K, P = 1atm, P0 = 1atm).
+Create an instance for the gas mixture of biogas (default values are T = 500K, P = 1atm, P0 = 1atm).
 ```
 mix = Equilibrium()
 ```